Find the best fixed rate energy plans for your home or business in Texas. No plans with hidden fees, variable rates or other tricks.

-Retail Electric Providers buy energy on the wholesale market (generators).
+Retail Electricity Providers (REPs) buy energy on the wholesale market from energy generation companies.
 They then sell it to consumers (you).
-In Texas there are several dozen electricity providers.
+In Texas, there are several dozen electricity providers.
 Popular name brands include TXU Energy, Reliant Energy, and Cirro Energy.

 There are several types of energy plans.
 You have probably seen plans talking about free nights and weekends or other promos.
-While these plans may seem intriguing, they are almost stacked in the suppliers favor.
+While these plans may seem intriguing, they often favor the supplier.

-In most cases there are two types of plans: fixed-rate and variable-rate.
+You will notice providers have several different electricity plans listed for various terms and usage levels.
+It may seem overwhelming.
+But in most cases, there are two types of plans: fixed-rate and variable-rate.
 Each type of plan has its respective pros and cons.

 As a consumer, it’s important to understand the two types of plans before signing up for an electricity plan.